rosswintle/can-i-php/README.md

 I am manually curating the list of features and related content here.
 And I'd love for people to help by PR-ing additions.

+Feautures to add to the list will need to meet the following criteria:

+* They were added, deprecated or removed in PHP version 5.6 or greater.

 PHP features are listed in `features.js`.
 Hopefully the format of this makes sense.
 But for reference

 * the whole thing is a JSON array
 * each entry is an object with the following properties: